Spirit Conception Creation ... birth from life

 We highlight nature in our weave as a vessel seeking stairway patterns from the stars of Matariki to the flax woven floors of the wharenui.

-We evolved in the stars, descended from their creative weaving patterns, streamed timelessly in light threads of blood across time land and sea.
+We evolved in the stars, descended from their creative weaving patterns, streamed timelessly in light threads of blood across time land and sea through blood and aroha for nature as family.

 The afterbirth of the child is buried beneath the family tree.
 Each family even now have one special tree used for this custom passed down for generations.